ml6team/fondant/docs/docs/index.md

 # Welcome to Fondant

-Fondant helps you create pipelines for training foundation models.
+Fondant helps you create data processing pipelines to train foundation models, like Stable Diffusion or GPT language models.

+Fondant offers a set of reusable components, such as:
+- image filtering
+- language filtering
+- deduplication
+- image expansion based on LAION retrieval

+and so on, to help you train foundation models faster.

 ## Fondant internals